Ross Thompson (rugby union, born 1999): Professional career

+On 23 May 2024, Edinburgh announced Thompson would be joining the club ahead of the 2024–25 season.
+He made his debut for Edinburgh against Leinster on 20 September 2024, scoring four points.

 International career

 Thompson has been capped by Scotland U20.
 In June 2021 he was called up to the Scotland squad for the Summer internationals.

 Thompson made his Scotland debut against Tonga on 30 October 2021.
 Scotland won the match 60 - 14, Thompson scoring 2 conversions.

 He was capped by Scotland 'A' on 25 June 2022 in their match against Chile.

 Family

 Thompson's grandfather Eric Thompson represented Scotland at cricket; his uncle Graeme Thompson represented Scotland at rugby league; and his cousin Kirsty Gilmour is a Commonwealth Games medalist for Scotland in Badminton.